AGIFOUNDATION/Cyprite/README.md

 In the Full Version, we have also prepared a set of CoT prompts for Cyprite to ensure that its responses are sufficiently impressive.

-#### Intelligent Assistant (Under Development)
+#### Intelligent Assistant (Under Improvement)

-This is a Cyprite exclusive to the Full Version.
-It has a self-iterating CoT+PaC (Prompt as Code) prompt template system that can learn your preferences, initiate conversations autonomously, self-reflect and evolve, and use a wide range of tools, including actively searching for information for you.
+This is the Cyprite exclusive to the full version, which has an intelligent system that can self-iterate, self-learn, and automatically summarize experiences with CoT+PaC+PPE.
+It can learn your preferences, initiate conversations autonomously, engage in self-reflection and updates, and use numerous tools, including actively searching for information for you.

 In future plans, we will also allow the intelligent assistant to load skill packages and experience packages.
 This is a newer form of Agent architecture that will make your Cyprite more aligned with your intentions and more flexible and proactive as you use it.